In this article, we look in-depth at medium-chain triglyceride (MCT) powder products.

 The production process is like that in which protein powders are made – a process called spray drying.

-Saturated fatty acids like MCTs are naturally liquids at room temperature.
-As such, the liquid MCT oil is spray dried and micro-encapsulated with a powder “carrier shell” to give it the appearance and convenience of a powder.
+However, for MCT, this process is used to convert it from a liquid supplement (MCT oil) to a solid form (MCT Powder).
+Liquid MCT oil is spray dried and micro-encapsulated with a powder “carrier shell” to give it the appearance and convenience of a powder.

 The Main Difference – What is Used for the Powder?

 The powder is generally composed of starch/ starch derivatives and milk proteins.
 Obviously, these ingredients are not used in the pure MCT oil or caprylic acid oil products.
+Carbohydrate and protein based support powders can raise insulin levels, so MCT powder formulation needs to be carefully selected to prevent unnecessary insulin spikes.
 Below is a list of the most common powder ingredients used for MCT powder products:

 - Glucose Syrup Solids